Dhwani0805/my_aicte_stego_project/README.md

 Encryption
 1. Open Encryption_stego_without_gui&stealthmode.ipynb in Jupyter Notebook.
 2. Run all cells to:
-o	Load the cover image.
+   -Load the cover image.
-o	Embed the secret message sequentially in the LSBs. o	Save the stego-image as encryptedImage__without_gui&stealthMode.png.
+   -Embed the secret message sequentially in the LSBs.
+   -Save the stego-image as encryptedImage__without_gui&stealthMode.png.
 Decryption
 1. Open Decryption_stego_without_gui&stealthmode.ipynb in Jupyter Notebook.
 2. Run all cells to:
-o	Verify the password.
+   -Verify the password.
-o	Extract the hidden message using sequential LSB extraction.
+   -Extract the hidden message using sequential LSB extraction.

 With GUI (Stealth Mode Enabled)
 1. Run stego_with_gui&stealthmode.ipynb.